-12 Feedback from panellists and other participants taking the floor at regional consultation meetings during round-table discussions and gathered through bilateral discussions with the OECD Secretariat.
+&lt;sup>12 Feedback from panellists and other participants taking the floor at regional consultation meetings during roundtable discussions and gathered through bilateral discussions with the OECD Secretariat.

-13 Although many SIDS are financial centres and thus not the primary focus of this report, many are nevertheless lower income jurisdictions.
+&lt;sup>13 Although many SIDS are financial centres and thus not the primary focus of this report, many are nevertheless lower income jurisdictions.
 Their concerns were raised through the process of consultation for the report.
 Additional reflection on how to assist such jurisdictions transition to more sustainable models of economic development would likely be beneficial to the stability of the international tax system.

 1.3.
-How have developing countries benefited from the BEPS minimum standards?14 ensuring their tax incentives regimes do not harm the tax bases of other jurisdictions under the Action 5 minimum standard.
+How have developing countries benefited from the BEPS minimum standards?

+Developing countries have played their part in strengthening the international tax system by ensuring their tax incentives regimes do not harm the tax bases of other jurisdictions under the Action 5 minimum standard.
 For many developing countries, tax incentives are used to encourage foreign direct investment.
 Compliant regimes are more likely to be effective at encouraging real investment, and limiting economic distortions.